RetroDev256/line_editor/README.md

 ```

 TODO:
-- add ^ as alias for index 0 in tokenizer (and parser)
 - add basic regex (^ and $ and . and ? and * matching) for Substitute.zig
 - undo and redo tree (move deleted/replaced lines back and forth between LineBuffer?)
 - improved selection.zig (see if we can reduce the usage of the Range struct)